 (2) Y = W + P

-Here, Y is real output or income, C is private consumption, I is gross private investment, W is aggregate wages, and P is aggregate profits realized in the period.
+Here, Y is real output or income, C is private consumption, I is gross private investment, W is aggregate wages, and P is aggregate profit for the period.

-In Marxian fashion, Kalecki then divides consumption into capitalist consumption out of profits, CP, and worker consumption out of wages, CW, and assumes that workers, in aggregate, consume all they earn: CW = W (this assumption can be relaxed without altering the basic insights).
+In Marxian fashion, Kalecki then divides consumption into capitalist consumption, CP, and worker consumption, CW, and assumes that workers, in aggregate, consume all they earn: CW = W (this assumption can be relaxed without altering the basic insights).
 The first identity becomes:

 (1′) Y = W + CP + I